Hong Kong women's national rugby union team

 The Hong Kong women's national rugby union team represents Hong Kong in women's rugby union.
 They played their first international match in 1998 against Japan.
 They made their Rugby World Cup debut in 2017 in Ireland.

 History

 Hong Kong made their World Cup debut at the 2017 Women's Rugby World Cup.
 Hong Kong competed at the 2019 Asia Pacific Championship in Fiji.
 They played in a round-robin competition against Fiji and Samoa.
 They defeated Fiji 29–10 and lost to Samoa 34–12.
 Samoa won the Championship after beating Fiji 15–12.

 They withdrew from the 2021 Rugby World Cup qualifier that was to be held in Dubai due to travel restrictions linked to the COVID-19 pandemic.

-Hong Kong defeated Kazakhstan twice; they made a come back in the first test to win 31–17, and won the second test 14–12.
+In 2022, Hong Kong defeated Kazakhstan twice; they made a come back in the first test to win 31–17, and won the second test 14–12.
 They made a huge climb in rankings after jumping up four places from 18th to their current rank of 15th.

+On 28 September 2024, Lee Ka-shun became Hong Kong China's most capped female player, she earned her 34th cap at the WXV 3 tournament against Fiji.